 Shortly after arriving in Tokyo, I jumped into the deep end by visiting Shibuya crossing: the world’s busiest intersection and an iconic Tokyo experience.

+This post was originally published in 2008.
+It has since been updated for accuracy of links and content.
 Sadly, on this trip our exposure to Japan was limited to the Tokyo airport.
 But we milked everything we could out of the experience, as you may have guessed.
-As we got of the plane (a welcome stretch of the legs after over eight hours in less-than-comfortable seats), we made a beeline for something; anything. […]
+As we got of the plane (a welcome […]